Brassicaceae: Ecology

 A moth that feeds on a range of Brassicaceae is the diamondback moth (Plutella xylostella).
 Like the Pieridae, it is capable of converting isothiocyanates into less problematic nitriles.
 Managing this pest in crops became more complicated after resistance developed against a toxin produced by Bacillus thuringiensis, which is used as a wide spectrum biological plant protection against caterpillars.
 Parasitoid wasps that feed on such insect herbivores are attracted to the chemical compounds released by the plants, and thus are able to locate their prey.
 The cabbage aphid (Brevicoryne brassicae) stores glucosinolates and synthesises its own myrosinases, which may deter its potential predators.

-Since its introduction in the 19th century, Alliaria petiolata has been shown to be extremely successful as an invasive species in temperate North America due, in part, to its secretion of allelopathic chemicals.
+Since its introduction in the 19th century, Alliaria petiolata has been extremely successful as an invasive species in temperate North America due, in part, to its secretion of allelopathic chemicals.
 These inhibit the germination of most competing plants and kill beneficial soil fungi needed by many plants, such as many tree species, to successfully see their seedlings grow to maturity.
 The monoculture formation of an herb layer carpet by this plant has been shown to dramatically alter forests, making them wetter, having fewer and fewer trees, and having more vines such as poison ivy (Toxicodendron radicans).
 The overall herb layer biodiversity is also drastically reduced, particularly in terms of sedges and forbs.
 Research has found that removing 80% of the garlic mustard infestation plants did not lead to a particularly significant recovery of that diversity.
 Instead, it required around 100% removal.
 Given that not one of an estimated 76 species that prey on the plant has been approved for biological control in North America and the variety of mechanisms the plant has to ensure its dominance without them (e.g. high seed production, self-fertility, allelopathy, spring growth that occurs before nearly all native plants, roots that break easily when pulling attempts are made, a complete lack of palatability for herbivores at all life stages, etc.) it is unlikely that such a high level of control can be established and maintained on the whole.
 It is estimated that adequate control can be achieved with the introduction of two European weevils, including one that is monophagous.
 The USDA's TAG group has blocked these introductions since 2004.
 In addition to being invasive, garlic mustard also is a threat to native North American Pieris butterflies such as P. oleracea, as they preferentially oviposit on it, although it is toxic to their larvae.

 Invasive aggressive mustard species are known for being self-fertile, seeding very heavily with small seeds that have a lengthy lifespan coupled with a very high rate of viability and germination, and for being completely unpalatable to both herbivores and insects in areas to which they are not native.
 Garlic mustard is toxic to several rarer North American Pieris species.